-Captain Peitzmeier has almost 35 years of law enforcement experience, with over 25 of those years with the Douglas County Sheriff’s Office.
-He started his career as a patrol officer with the Kirksville (MO) Police Department in 1986, after graduating from Northeast Missouri State University.
+Captain Peitzmeier has over 35 years of law enforcement experience, with over 26 of those years with the Douglas County Sheriff’s Office.
+He started his career as a patrol officer with the Kirksville (MO) Police Department in 1986, after graduating from Northeast Missouri State University with a Bachelor of Science degree in Criminal Justice.
 During his time with the police department, Captain Peitzmeier was awarded the Missouri Medal of Valor for actions taken during an active shooter situation.
-In 1990, he moved to Breckenridge, Colorado, continue his career in law enforcement with the Breckenridge Police Department.
+In 1990, he moved to Breckenridge, Colorado, to continue his career in law enforcement with the Breckenridge Police Department.

 Besides being the laboratory director, Captain Peitzmeier is also a certified digital forensic examiner.
 He also holds a Master’s of Science degree in Criminology from Indiana State University and is a graduate of Northwestern University School of Police Staff and Command (Class 386).